-- Appropriate walking clothing to keep you warm on the day (avoid jeans)
+Appropriate walking clothing to keep you warm on the day (no jeans).

-Spare warm layers (several thinner layers are more versatile than 1 thick)
+Spare warm layers (several thinner layers are more versatile than 1 thick).

-- Warm hat and gloves
+Warm hat and gloves.

-- Food, drink and snacks for the day.
-We'll have a couple of food stops on the walk.
+Food, drink and snacks for the day.
+We will have a couple of food stops whilst out on the hill.

 Personal first aid kit (for minor cuts, blisters, sun cream, pain relief, emergency foil blanket and any personal medication).